Logo of the The Poor Swiss

 So, for management fees, VIAC is slightly cheaper than Finpension Vested Benefits.
 This is a difference of 0.03% per year.
 If you have 100’000 CHF in your portfolio, this is a difference of 30 CHF per year.
 Such a difference is likely negligible for most people.

-On top of that, both companies have other one-time fees.
+Both companies have other one-time fees.
 With VIAC, you will pay 300 CHF if you buy a house with the money in your vested benefits account.

 With Finpension Vested Benefits, you have a few more one-time fees: